Understanding the Meaning of "Makmum" in Arabic, English, and Sharia

-Hi all readers!
-Are you looking for an explanation of makmum meaning in Arabic, English and Sharia?
-If your answer is “Yes”, congratulations!
-Now you are reading the right article.
-Why?
-Because that is what I will explain in this article.
-As Muslims, we must understand that.
-That's why I wrote this article.
-So, you should read it to the end!
+Hello, dear readers!
+Are you seeking an explanation of the meaning of "makmum" in Arabic, English, and Sharia?
+If your answer is "Yes," congratulations!
+You are reading the right article.
+In this article, I will thoroughly explain the meaning of "makmum."
+As Muslims, it is important to understand this concept, which is why I wrote this article.
+Be sure to read it all the way through!

 Makmum Meaning in Arabic

-“Makmum” is an Arabic word.
-The writing is or المَأْمُوْمُ.
-The word was then adopted into several languages used by Muslims to speak, such as English, Indonesian, French, German, Russian, Turkish, Japanese, and so on.
+"Makmum" is an Arabic word written as المَأْمُوْمُ.
+It has been adopted into several languages spoken by Muslims, such as English, Indonesian, French, German, Russian, Turkish, Japanese, and others.

 الَّذِيْ يَقِفُ خَلْفَ الْإِمَامِ